 Outside areas and boundaries

 Repair category 1

-Notes The boundaries appear reasonably well defined and are in adequate condition.
-Regular maintenance will be required.
-You should verify with your conveyancer the extent of the boundaries attaching to the property.
+Notes Outside areas appear to be in adequate condition.
+You should verify with your conveyancer the extent of boundaries attaching to the property.

 Ceilings

 Repair category 1

 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
 During redecoration some plaster filling/ repair may be required.